anterostecnologia/anterosdbcp/README.md

 &#10145;``dataSource``<br/>
 This property is only available via programmatic configuration or IoC container.
-This property allows you to directly set the instance of the ``DataSource`` to be wrapped by the pool, rather than having HikariCP construct it via reflection.
+This property allows you to directly set the instance of the ``DataSource`` to be wrapped by the pool, rather than having AnterosDBCP construct it via reflection.
 This can be useful in some dependency injection frameworks.
 When this property is specified, the ``dataSourceClassName`` property and all DataSource-specific properties will be ignored.
 *Default: none*